sourcegraph/sourcegraph-public-snapshot/doc/dev/incidents.md

 Operational incidents can be reported by anyone (e.g. customers, Sourcegraph teammates) by any means (e.g. Twitter, GitHub, Slack).
 The first Sourcegraph teammate (regardless of their role) that becomes aware of an incident is responsible for taking a few actions:

-1. If the incident was reported by someone outside of Sourcegraph, acknowledge to them that the incident is being handled.
+1. If the incident was reported by someone outside of Sourcegraph, acknowledge that the incident is being handled.
-1. Start an internal communication thread about this incident in the #incidents channel in Slack.
+2. Start an internal communication thread about this incident in the #incidents channel in Slack.
-1. Find an engineer to acknowledge ownership of the incident.
+3. Find an engineer to acknowledge ownership of the incident.
     - If you are an engineer and available/working, or if you are engineering on-call, then you should immediately acknowledge the incident and start working to resolve it.
     - If you are not an engineer, or if you are not available/working and not on-call, then you should message (in-person, Slack, phone call) available/working engineers until one acknowledges ownership.
 If you unable to quickly find an owner, default to calling [the engineer who is on-call](https://app.opsgenie.com/schedule/detail/190e2873-1e3b-4350-b67b-2e681d542970).